Ebeiw123/GPlex2007/README.md

 This is my version of [GPlex2009](https://github.com/clockiscool1234/GPlex2009), but instead of 2009 I'm aiming to recreate the 2007-2008 look of Google Search.<br>
 Some things might be a little inaccurate/broken, for example the footer on the search pages are probably not very accurate.
 I wasn't able to find much imagery for stuff like that so I made use of what I was able to find (if you have any screenshots or know where to find them it would be helpful to let me know.
-I'm also quite new to userstyles,so I'll keep learning along the way.
+I'm also quite new to userstyles, so I'll keep learning along the way.

 Credits to [clockiscool1234](https://github.com/clockiscool1234) for the original project and [Lightbeam24](https://github.com/lightbeam24) for GBar